-Here are some ways you for you to protect your home and "Beat the Burglar"
+Here are two ways for you to protect your home from break-ins.

 If you're going away on holiday make sure the post doesn't pile up - a dead giveaway that no one is home.
-If you have a neighbor you trust ask them to pick it up for you or use the Royal Mail's Keepsafe service for a fee.
+If you have a neighbor you trust ask them to pick it up for you.

 Make sure that your social media accounts like Facebook and Twitter don't give away your travel dates or address.
 It could reach unintended audiences so it's probably best to share your holiday news once you're back at home.